javascript-async-y-await

 Internally, async/await is based on promises.
 In fact, then/catch and async/await are functionally equivalent.

-But async/await provides a more convenient syntax to use, which is syntactic sugar for simplifying our lives.
+But async/await provides a more convenient syntax to use, than nesting promises (it’s syntactic sugar to make our lives easier).

-• async is placed before the function to indicate that it contains asynchronous code.
+• async is placed before a function to indicate that it contains asynchronous code.

 • await is placed before any operation that returns a promise to indicate that the code must wait for the promise to resolve before continuing.